Topological phase transitions of semimetal states in effective field theory models: Topological phase transitions of semimetal states in eight-component spinor formalism

-In section \ref{four}, we present the competitive effect of the one-form field and the two-form field with two nonequivalent choices of the non-zero component of the one-form field.
+In section \ref{four}, we showed the phase structure in the presence of a one-form field and a two-form field with two different choices of the non-zero component of the one-form field.
 Quite different behaviors result from these two choices.
 Specifically, the nodal state and the Weyl semimetal state can coexist if the non-zero component of the one-form field along the axis orthogonal to the plane where the nodal ring survives.
 While only the Weyl semimetal state can survive if the non-zero component of the one-form field along the axis inside the the plane where the nodal ring survives since mirror reflection symmetry is broken now.
 To solve this problem, we can try to extend the original Hilbert space to include more degrees of freedom and symmetries.
 In this section, we will extend the Hilbert space to realize the Weyl semimetal state and the nodal line semimetal state simultaneously when the non-zero component of the one-form field lies in the plane where the nodal ring survives.
 The simplest way to enlarge the Hilbert space is just to do the direct product of two small Hilbert spaces.
 The minimum extension for a Hilbert space that could be described by a four-component spinor is the space that is described by an eight-component spinor.
 Accordingly, we will define an eight-component spinor to describe the system in the following.
 This idea has been used in the effective field theory model of the $\boldmath{Z}_2$-Weyl semimetal.
-We will first review the case in the $\boldmath{Z}_2$-Weyl semimetal, then we build the model to check the competition effect between the Weyl semimetal and the topological nodal line semimetal.
+A brief review for the $\boldmath{Z}_2$-Weyl semimetal in the eight-component spinor formalism is in the appendix (\ref{appendixz2}) for the reference of readers who are not familiar with eight-component spinors.
+Here we use an eight-component spinor to study the phase transition between the Weyl semimetal and the topological nodal line semimetal.